Anders Behring Breivik: Later childhood and adolescence

-Breivik attended Smestad Grammar School, Ris Junior High, Hartvig Nissens Upper Secondary School and Oslo Commerce School (1995–98).
-A former classmate recalled Breivik was an intelligent student, physically stronger than others of the same age, who often took care of people who were bullied.

-Breivik lived with his mother and his elder half-sister in the West End of Oslo, regularly visiting his father and stepmother in France, until they divorced when he was 12.
-His mother remarried, to an officer in the Norwegian Army.
+Breivik attended Smestad Grammar School, Ris Junior High, Hartvig Nissens School and Oslo Commerce School.
+A former classmate recalled that Breivik was an intelligent student, physically stronger than others of the same age, who often took care of people who were bullied.
+Breivik resided with his mother and elder half-sister in the West End of Oslo, regularly visiting his father and stepmother, who had now moved to France, until they divorced when he was 12.
+His mother remarried to an officer in the Norwegian Army.
 Breivik chose to be confirmed into the Lutheran Church of Norway at the age of 15.

 In his adolescence, Breivik's behaviour was described as rebellious.
-In his early teen years, he was a prolific graffiti artist and part of the hip hop community in Oslo West.
-He took his graffiti much more seriously than his associates did and was caught by the police on several occasions; child welfare services were notified once and he was fined on two occasions.
-According to Breivik's mother, after he was caught and fined for spraying graffiti on walls in 1995, at the age of 15, his father ceased contact with him.
-It was reported they had not been in contact since then.
-According to Breivik's father, however, it was his son who broke off contact, claiming "I was always willing to see [Anders]," despite his destructive activities.
-At this age, he also broke off contact with the hip hop community after he fell out with his best friend.
+In his early teen years, he was a prolific graffiti artist and part of the hip hop music community in Oslo West.
+He took his graffiti much more seriously than his associates did, and was caught by the police on several occasions; Child Welfare Services were notified once again and he was fined twice.
+According to Breivik's mother, his father ceased contact with him at the age of 15 after he was caught and fined for spraying graffiti on walls in 1995.
+According to Breivik's father, however, his son was the one who ended contact, as he claimed, "I was always willing to see [Anders]," despite his destructive activities.
+At this age, Anders fell out with his best friend and broke off contact with the hip-hop community.

-From adolescence, Breivik spent his spare time on weight training, and started to use anabolic steroids.
-He cared a lot about his own looks and about appearing big and strong.
-Breivik has criticised his parents for supporting the policies of the Norwegian Labour Party and his mother for being, in his opinion, a moderate feminist.
+Beginning in adolescence, Breivik spent his spare time weight training and started to use anabolic steroids.
+He focused on his appearance and strength.

 Adulthood

-Breivik was exempt from conscription to military service in the Norwegian Army and had no military training.
-The Norwegian Defence Security Department, which conducts the vetting process, say he was deemed "unfit for service" at the mandatory conscript assessment.

-After the age of 21, Breivik worked in the customer service department of an unnamed company, working with "people from all countries" and being "kind to everyone".
+Breivik was exempt from conscription into military service in the Norwegian Army and had no military training.
+The Norwegian Defence Security Department, which conducts the vetting process, says he was deemed "unfit for service" at the mandatory conscript assessment.
+After age 21, Breivik worked in the customer service department of an unnamed company, working with "people from all countries" and being "kind to everyone".
 A former co-worker described him as an "exceptional colleague", while a close friend of his said he usually had a big ego.

-Breivik visited Belarus as a tourist in 2005.
+Breivik is reported to have travelled extensively and visited up to 24 countries in the years before the attacks, including Belarus in 2005.
 Norwegian prosecuting authorities claim that Breivik went to Belarus to meet a woman he had met on a dating website.
 The same woman later visited him in Oslo.

-According to friends, Breivik had cosmetic surgery on his chin, nose and forehead while in his early twenties, and was pleased with the result.
+Norwegian police sent legal requests to sixteen countries to investigate Breivik following his attacks.
+According to acquaintances, in his early twenties Breivik had cosmetic surgery on his chin, nose and forehead, and was pleased with the results.